The 17 Best Historical Anime to Watch

 Grave of the Fireflies takes place at the end of World War II in 1945 when American bombers were routinely dropping incendiary bombs onto Japanese towns and cities.

-The story follows two children whose parents and home are burned to ruins in the bombing.
 This heartbreaking anime is a painful but accurate tale of the cost for ordinary people during any conflict.

 The movie is based on a semi-autobiographical novel of the time and does a great job of capturing the national mood, as Japan slowly succumbs to defeat.